elumbantoruan/feed/README.md

 ### gRPC

-The gRPC is containerized and managed in Kubernetes.
+The gRPC provides a data service operation for MySQL.
+It is containerized and managed in Kubernetes.
 Link to [source code](https://github.com/elumbantoruan/feed/tree/main/cmd/grpc/server).
 ```
 kubectl get services newsfeed-grpc